Microsoft prepares to make its Washington campus a COVID-19 vaccination site

-Microsoft committed to turning a building on its Washington campus into a COVID-19 vaccination site last month, and offered more details of its plan on Wednesday.
+Microsoft committed last month to turning a building on its Washington campus into a COVID-19 vaccination site, and on Wednesday it offered more details of its plan.
 With many of its employees working from home due to the pandemic, some of the company's buildings are temporarily vacant.

 "This is not going to be a site for Microsoft employees, this is going to be a site for people in the community," company president Brad Smith said in a Jan.
 18 livestreamed conference with Gov. Jay Inslee.

-Local clinics are relocating their vaccination operations to the conference center on its Redmond campus "to help reduce the burden on local health care facilities," Microsoft executive vice president Kurt DelBene said in a Wednesday blog post.
+Local clinics are relocating their vaccination operations to the conference center on the tech company's Redmond campus "to help reduce the burden on local health care facilities," Microsoft executive vice president Kurt DelBene said in a Wednesday blog post.
 It's covering the costs of this vaccination site.

 The state, which has a population of around 7.6 million, hopes to vaccinate 45,000 people each day through this system.